 Veterans Day Ceremony

-The Mississippi Department of Archives and History is partnering with the Daughters of the American Revolution, Mississippi Veterans Affairs, and Mississippi War Veterans Memorial Commission to honor Mississippians who serve and have served in the United States Armed Forces.
-The event begins at 10:30 a.m. on Friday, November 8, in the Craig H. Neilsen Auditorium at the Two Mississippi Museums—Museum of Mississippi History and Mississippi Civil Rights Museum.
+The Mississippi Department of Archives and History (MDAH) is partnering with the Daughters of the American Revolution, Mississippi Veterans Affairs, and Mississippi War Veterans Memorial Commission to honor Mississippians who serve and have served in the United States Armed Forces.
+The event begins at 10:30 a.m. on Tuesday, November 10, on Entergy Mississippi Plaza at the Museum of Mississippi History and Mississippi Civil Rights Museum.
+COVID-19 precautions will be in place.

-“Mississippi’s extraordinary record of military service is one of the most inspiring stories that we share in the Two Mississippi Museums,” said MDAH director Katie Blount.
+“Mississippi’s extraordinary record of military service is one of the most inspiring stories that we share in the museums,” said MDAH director Katie Blount.
 “We are pleased to join with our military service organizations to pay special tribute to all the many Mississippians who have served our country.”